Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

 In this paper we are only considering pseudoholomorphic curves which satisfy a homogeneous version of the Cauchy--Riemann equation, i.e. without the Hamiltonian perturbations or virtual perturbations typically encountered in SFT or Floer theory.
 In this setting we can still apply the SFT compactness theorem to produce compactified moduli spaces of curves, but these will not typically be tranversely cut out for a generic almost complex structure, meaning that various boundary strata might appear with higher-than-expected dimension.
 In what follows, we will rule out such occurrences (at least in a semipositive context) by careful index arguments.
 Similar to \S\ref{sec:tangency}, the basic idea is to use the fact that simple curves are indeed regular for generic $J$, and although multiply covered curves with negative index do potentially appear, we can assume their underlying simple curves have nonnegative index.

 We will also utilize the neck stretching procedure from SFT to decompose symplectic cobordisms into simpler pieces (see \cite[\S3.4]{BEHWZ} for details).
-Recall that, given symplectic cobordisms $X^+,X^-$ such that the positive contact boundary of $X^-$ and the negative contact boundary of $X^+$ are both identified with a fixed contact manifold $Y$, we can glue along this common contact boundary to construct the concatenated symplectic cobordism $X^- \circledcirc X^+$ from the positive boundary of $X^+$ to the negative boundary of $X^-$. \footnote{Technically, in order to say that the energy of curves decomposes as expected we should work with contact manifolds with fixed contact forms; see \cite[\S3.1]{HSC} for a more detailed treatment.} Conversely, given a symplectic cobordism $X$ containing a separating contact hypersurface $Y$, we can split along $Y$ to obtain two symplectic cobordisms $X^+,X^-$.
+Recall that, given symplectic cobordisms $X^+,X^-$ such that the positive contact boundary of $X^-$ and the negative contact boundary of $X^+$ are both identified with a fixed contact manifold $Y$, we can glue along this common contact boundary to construct the concatenated symplectic cobordism $X^- \circledcirc X^+$ from the positive boundary of $X^+$ to the negative boundary of $X^-$. \footnote{Technically, in order to say that the energy of curves decomposes as expected we should work with contact manifolds with fixed contact forms; see \cite[\S3.1]{HSC} for a more detailed treatment.
+Notice also that we use the notation $X^- \circledcirc X^+$ to denote the glued (single level) manifold with negative end $X^-$ and positive end $X^+$, while $X^- \notccirc X^+$ denotes the two (or more) level structure in which the manifolds $X^-$ and $X^+$ form separate levels. } Conversely, given a symplectic cobordism $X$ containing a separating contact hypersurface $Y$, we can split along $Y$ to obtain two symplectic cobordisms $X^+,X^-$.
 Roughly, neck stretching along $Y$ proceeds by defining a one-parameter family of almost complex structures $J_t$ on $X$, $t \in [0,1)$, such that in the limit as $t \rightarrow 1$ curves are forced to degenerate into pseudoholomorphic buildings in the split symplectic cobordism.
 In a context where transversality holds, one expects to get a cobordism of moduli spaces relating curves in $X$ to split buildings in $X^- \notccirc X^+$, i.e. buildings with levels in $X^-$ and $X^+$ and also possibly some number of intermediate levels in the relevant symplectizations $\R \times \bdy^+X^+$, $\R \times Y$, $\R \times \bdy^-X^-$.
 In our setting without perturbations, neck stretching can often give rise to degenerations with dimension that is higher than expected.
-At any rate, given regular curves in $X^-$ and $X^+$ with paired Reeb orbit asymptotics, we can perform a standard gluing\footnote { See for example \cite[Thm.2.54]{Pardcnct} for a precise formulation and proof. } along cylindrical ends to produce $J_t$-holomorphic curves in $X$ for all $t$ sufficiently close to $1$.
+At any rate, given regular curves in $X^-$ and $X^+$ with paired Reeb orbit asymptotics, we can perform a standard gluing\footnote { See for example \cite[Thm.2.54]{Pardcnct} for a precise formulation of the needed regularity assumptions and for a proof. } along cylindrical ends to produce $J_t$-holomorphic curves in $X$ for all $t$ sufficiently close to $1$.
 In \S\ref{ss:same} we will also consider more general obstruction bundle gluing problems which involve curves in $X^-$ and $X^+$ along with a branched cover of a trivial cylinder in $\R \times Y$.

 \MS